 Private flood insurance offers higher coverage limits too – up to $2,000,000 for your home and $500,000 for your personal items.
 Not all policies cover all things.
 So tell your Flood Nerd what is important to you (maybe you don’t have a basement but need to cover the pool) and we’ll shop for the coverage you want.

-Get a Free Quote from Flood Insurance Experts – The Flood Nerds
+Get a Free Quote from Flood Insurance shoppers – The Flood Nerds

 Better Flood Insurance starts with a free quote from the Flood Nerds.

-Your personal Flood Nerd will shop ALL private flood insurance markets and then compare them to the NFIP and guarantee that you get the best option.
+Your personal Flood Nerd will shop the private flood insurance markets and then compare them to the NFIP and guarantee that you get the good option.
 We even have tricks in our pocket protectors to save with the NFIP coverage too.

 Private Flood Insurance for Commercial Properties